WayneCrawford/pspicker/README.md

                # across all stations using the distribution of kurtosis extrema)
     frequency_band: [low, high] # cutoff frequencies for kurtosis calculation
     sliding_length:             # sliding window length in seconds for kurtosis calculation
-    extrema_samples:            # number of samples for the smoothing window when calculating extrema
+    extrema_samples: 40         # number of samples for the smoothing window when calculating extrema
-    n_extrema:                  # number of extrema to keep for each trace
+    n_extrema: 5                # number of extrema to use for each trace
     distri_secs:                # size of window in seconds in which to look for the maximum # of picks
     offsets: [left, right]      # final window offset in seconds [left, right] from peak distribution
     end_cutoff: 0.9             # don't look for extrema beyond this fraction of the overall time